asdfolks/micex_bot/README.md

-# micex_bot
-Telegram bot fetching USD currency exchange rate from MOEX
+# Telegram bot fetching USD currency exchange rate from MOEX

+Currently designed to work on Heroku cloud.

+Update _TOKEN with your bot token and `git push heroku master` to your instance.